Disclaimer II

-A primary reason for the reworking of Disclaimer was the popularity of "Broken."
+A primary reason for the reworking of Disclaimer was the popularity of "Broken".
 Originally a simple acoustic ballad, it was remade into an electric, duet version with vocals by Evanescence frontwoman Amy Lee, who was dating Seether frontman Shaun Morgan at the time.
 This new version was originally featured on the 2004 Punisher soundtrack and had an accompanying music video.
-Both the US and European releases include the new rendition of "Broken," and Disclaimer II subsequently became Seether's most successful album commercially.
-The song "Sold Me", also from The Punisher soundtrack, was used for WWE's Bad Blood pay per view, along with WWE also using "Out of My Way" as the entrance theme of Zach Gowen.
+Both the US and European releases include the new rendition of "Broken", and Disclaimer II subsequently became Seether's most successful album commercially.
 The song "Take Me Away" is an acoustic version of a track from their first independent album (originally as Saron Gas), Fragile (2000).

-Background

-The idea of releasing Disclaimer II was a record label decision.
-Shaun Morgan didn't want to include the new version of "Broken" with Amy Lee on the first album, because he thought the first album was finished.
-Eventually, the band and the label came to a compromise; they recorded extra tracks for the album, as they wanted to include it as a bonus CD.
-Instead, the label discontinued the first barcode on the first album (which is why Disclaimer II is considered Seether's second album) and they had to add the new version of "Broken", as it was part of the deal.

 Track listing

-All songs written by Shaun Morgan and Dale Stewart.

-Tracks 1 – 12 are the same as on the original Disclaimer album, although slightly reworked.
-Tracks 13 – 20 did not appear on the original Disclaimer album.

 Personnel

 Credits adapted from album’s liner notes.